nhsconnect/FHIR-Maternity-Record/pages/explore/explore_social_context_household.md

 ## Patient Reference ##

-The Admission details list has a mandated subject reference to the Patient resource.
-This means that any exchange of the Admission details heading data must also include the [Patient demographics List.](explore_patient_demographics.html)
+The social context household details list has a mandated subject reference to the Patient resource.
+This means that any exchange of the social context household details heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 ## Social Context Person Observation Details Heading Example ##